winitzki/scall/tutorial/programming_dhall.md

 We will call that the **curried form** of the Church encoding.

 The curried form is often convenient for practical programming.
-However, the form `∀(r : Type) → (F r → r) → r` is more suitable for studying the general properties of Church encodings.
+However, the form `∀(r : Type) → (F r → r) → r` is more suitable for studying and proving the general properties of Church encodings.

 Historical note: The curried form of the Church encoding is also known as the Boehm-Berarducci encoding.
 See [this discussion by O. Kiselyov](https://okmij.org/ftp/tagless-final/course/Boehm-Berarducci.html) for more details.

 ## Working with Church-encoded data